yext/search-ui-react/docs/answers-react-components.compositionmethod.md

 ## CompositionMethod type

-The method of combining a component's built-in CSS classes with custom CSS classes
+The method of combining a component's built-in CSS classes with custom CSS classes.

 <b>Signature:</b>